 Schedule of Classes

-, available on Northeastern’s website prior to the start of the Advance Registration period, lists all the classes that will be offered during the coming semester, including days, times, room numbers, and faculty.
+The Schedule of Classes, available on Northeastern’s website prior to the start of the Advance Registration period, lists all the classes that will be offered during the coming semester, including days, times, room numbers, and faculty.
 The schedule also includes other pertinent registration information, updated policies and requirements, fees, insurance and financial aid information, general academic and testing requirements, and a calendar of important semester dates and deadlines.
-Students may search for specific courses and view most up-to-date information regarding courses via NEIUport
+Students may search for specific courses and view most up-to-date information regarding courses via NEIUport.

 A financial award given to a student on the basis of academic achievement, talent, financial need, or other criteria established by the donor of the scholarship fund.